pydantic/pydantic/docs/usage/types.md

     Python changes `Union[T]` into `T` at interpretation time, so it is not possible for `pydantic` to distinguish fields of `Union[T]` from `T`.

+You can set discriminated field as `Optional` in one of the variants.
+This variant becomes the default if the value is not set:

+{!.tmp_examples/types_union_discriminated_default.md!}

 #### Nested Discriminated Unions

 Only one discriminator can be set for a field but sometimes you want to combine multiple discriminators.